Reports of Streptococcus mitis on the Moon: History

-In March 2011, three researchers co-authored a paper, entitled "A Microbe on the Moon?
+In March 2011, three researchers co-authored a paper titled "A Microbe on the Moon?
 Surveyor III and Lessons Learned for Future Sample Return Missions" that assessed the validity of claims that the S. mitis samples found on the camera had indeed survived for nearly three years on the Moon.
-The paper concluded that the presence of microbes could more likely be attributed to poor clean room conditions rather than the survival of bacteria for three years in the harsh Moon environment.
+The paper concluded that the presence of microbes could more likely be attributed to poor clean room conditions rather than the survival of bacteria for three years in the harsh environment of the Moon.
 The paper also discussed the implication this incident would have for contamination control in future space missions.

-Countervailing evidence against the secondary contamination hypothesis is the fact that, according to Lieutenant Colonel Fred Mitchell, lead author of the original 1971 paper there was a significant delay before the sampled culture began growing: this is consistent with the sampled bacteria consisting of dormant cells, but not if the sampled culture was the result of fresh contamination.
+Countervailing evidence against the secondary contamination hypothesis is the fact that, according to Lieutenant Colonel Fred Mitchell, lead author of the original 1971 paper, there was a significant delay before the sampled culture began growing; this is consistent with the sampled bacteria consisting of dormant cells, but not if the sampled culture was the result of fresh contamination.
 In addition, according to Mitchell, the microbes clung exclusively to the foam during culturing, which would not have happened had there been contamination.
 Furthermore, if fresh contamination had occurred, millions of individual bacteria and "a representation of the entire microbial population would be expected"; instead, only a few individual bacteria were sampled, and only from a single species.

-This subject was covered in the 2008 Discovery Channel documentary series, When We Left Earth and on episode of the Science Channel series Nasa's Unexplained Files entitled Return of the Moon Bugs.
+This subject was covered in the 2008 Discovery Channel documentary series, When We Left Earth and in the Science Channel series Nasa's Unexplained Files episode Return of the Moon Bugs.